klarman-cell-observatory/PowerAnalysisForSpatialOmics/README.md

 2. Tissue labeling from existing scaffold
 3. Using _in silico_ tissue for spatial power analysis [Citation]

-PackageName can also be called from the command line for generation of tissues:
+TiGer can also be called from the command line for generation of tissues:
 `example command goes here`.

 ## Citing this code